Air traffic control during the September 11 attacks

-Air traffic control, in particular those of Newark Liberty International Airport and NORAD, played a major role in maintaining order and grounding flights during the September 11 attacks.
+Air traffic control played a major role in maintaining order and grounding flights during the September 11 attacks.
 Controllers made contact with all four hijacked aircraft prior to the attacks, and two made contact with the hijackers themselves.

-National Air Traffic Controllers Association described the day as "the single greatest feat in all of ATC history".

 Communications with hijacked flights

 American Airlines Flight 11

-A Boston TRACON air traffic controller communicated with American Airlines Flight 11 until 8:13:52, when last known contact with the aircraft was made prior to it being hijacked.
+A Boston TRACON air traffic controller communicated with American Airlines Flight 11 until 08:13, when the last known contact with the aircraft was made prior to it being hijacked.
 The controller told the flight to "climb, maintain flight level three five zero" two times, although it never complied with the order.
-The Boston Center later made contact with the Cleveland Center, noting that "we don’t know where he is going " and that the plane was at an unknown altitude.
+The Boston Center later made contact with the Cleveland Center, noting that "We don’t know where the aircraft is goin' " and that the plane was at an unknown altitude.

-At 08:24, Joseph Cooper, a FAA controller in Boston, heard Mohamed Atta say "We have some planes."
+At 08:24, a Federal Aviation Administration (FAA) controller in Boston heard Mohamed Atta, a hijacker of the plane, say "We have some planes."
 By 08:38, three Northeast Air Defense Sector identification technicians were communicating with a military operations specialist at the FAA in Boston.
 The group was trying to figure out where the plane was going.
-At 08:46:40, Flight 11 crashed into the North Tower.
-The FAA confirmed that Mohamed Atta (his name wasn't known at that time) said "planes", instead of just "plane" around 09:06.
-The FAA's Indianapolis Center’s Operations Manager was told that Flight 11 was hijacked at 09:11 by an American Airlines dispatcher.
+At 08:46, Flight 11 crashed into the North Tower.
+Around 09:06, the FAA confirmed that Atta had said "planes" instead of "plane".
+At 09:11, a FAA Operations Manager was told by an American Airlines dispatcher that Flight 11 was hijacked.

 United Airlines Flight 175

-Controller Greg Taccini worked with United Airlines Flight 175 prior to its hijacking; the same New York Air Route Traffic Control Center controller who had worked the airspace that American Airlines Flight 11 was in also briefly made contact with Flight 175 prior to the hijacking.
-At 08:46, the pilot of Flight 175 made a report that a "suspicious transmission" had came from another aircraft on their frequency; the transmission was later attributed to the hijackers of Flight 11.
+A New York Center controller who had worked the airspace that American Airlines Flight 11 was in briefly made contact with Flight 175 prior to its hijacking.
+At 08:42, the crew of Flight 175 made a report that a "suspicious transmission" had come from another aircraft on their frequency; the transmission was later attributed to the hijackers of Flight 11.
 This transmission was the last verifiable contact the flight had with ground control before it was hijacked a few moments later.